LIGHTHOUSE PRINCIPLE: CORPORATE REPORTING

 The Corporations Act 2001 includes requirements for annual transparency reporting by auditors.

 Although the Audit Office is not subject to the requirements, the Audit Office has embraced the principles of transparency reporting.
-Appendix eleven summarises the requirements that are relevant to the Audit Office and shows where the required information is presented in this annual report.

 The year ahead